 Visualizations

-I visualized the first-layer weights for both name and relationship inputs.
+I visualized the first-layer weights of the MLP model for both name and relationship inputs.
 Below is a plot for the name nodes using random seed 0, where the model correctly predicted 3 out of 4 labels.
 More visualizations are available in the GitHub repo.

 From the visualizations: